Guilospanck/notes/content/posts/_index.md

 +++
-title = "Blog"
+title = "Notes"
-summary = "Braindump of erratic thoughts and ideas." description = "Braindump of erratic thoughts and ideas."
+summary = "This is a braindump of everything I feel inclined to talk about." description = "This is a braindump of everything I feel inclined to talk about."
 +++